-There are approximately 37,000 illegal immigrants in Israel, the majority from Eritrea or Sudan, according to the Population and Immigration Authority, countries the US recognizes as human rights violators.
+Haroon is one of approximately 37,000 illegal immigrants in Israel, the majority from Eritrea or Sudan according to the Population and Immigration Authority, countries the US recognizes as human rights violators.

-Many of the migrants from Sudan fled from war and poverty.
+In Sudan, they fled war and poverty.
 In Eritrea, they escaped a brutal dictatorship that conscripts men and women into the military for life.

-Many of those seeking refuge made their way to Israel.
+They made their way to Israel seeking a better life.
 But in 2013, Israel completed a fence running the length of the Sinai border, halting the flow of illegal migrants there almost immediately.

 At its highest point, there were some 65,000 illegal immigrants in Israel.
 Over the past decade, the Population and Immigration Authority says it has received 54,600 requests for asylum.
 Only 33 have been accepted.
 Tens of thousands remain mired in the bureaucratic process, though Israeli leaders say they have added staff to clear the backlog.